JBroks/GB-Accidents-Dashboard/README.md

 While validating CSS code the following warrning appeared: "Imported style sheets are not checked in direct input and file upload modes".
 Warning was investigated and [this](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error) Stack Overflow thread explained that it is just an information that imported style sheet will not be validated.

+Also this warnning remains unresolved: "`hover` is an unknown vendor extension" since the validator does not recognise vendor specfic extensions.

 #### HTML

 HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).